flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-08-14-qq/index.md

 cards:
   - order: 0
     body: >-
-      > ‘We want children to rediscover the real, that connection to the concrete, to nature, to do doing things with their hands, to contact with other human beings.”
+      > "We want children to rediscover the real, that connection to the concrete, to nature, to do doing things with their hands, to contact with other human beings.”

       France’s education minister, Jean-Michel Blanquer, on France's new ban on